Chris-Kramer/visual_assignments/assignment-5/readme.md

 ```
 The bash script will print out a performance report and save a summary and a graph in the folder _output_.

 **Note:** Because of limitations regarding data storage on git, I'm only using a very small slice of the data.
 So the performance is attrociosly bad (around 18%).
 Moreover, when resizing images you might encounter the following warning "Corrupt JPEG data: 10 extraneous bytes before marker 0xd9".
-Ignore this, this
+Ignore this, since it just means, that one of the images is corrupted.

 ## Parameters
 For the heck of it, I tried to add a lot of parameters to this script, so the model can be costumized.
 It has default values for all parameters.
 If you wan't to fiddle around with the model I suggest taking a look at the picture Original_model_architecture.png so you can see how many layers, and what types of layers there are.